2022 Healthy Streets Scorecard results

-97% of Islington streets have a 20mph speed limit.
-And parking is controlled in 100% of streets.
-However the ‘resident roamer scheme’ allows residents to park anywhere within the borough during a four-hour time period: this continues to encourage car journeys within Islington and needs to be replaced with small-area Controlled Parking Zones.
+Islington’s score is also buoyed by borough-wide 20mph speed limits and parking controls, however the ‘resident roamer’ scheme allows residents to park anywhere within the borough during a four-hour time period: this continues to encourage short trips within Islington and needs to be replaced with small-area Controlled Parking Zones.

-Islington has the lowest car ownership rate of all 33 London local authorities and a very high proportion (85%) of trips are made by sustainable mode – public transport, walking and cycling.
-And active travel rates are relatively high (though nowhere near the Mayor’s target).
-So the base is there for Islington to continue to lead the way in London.
+Islington has the lowest car ownership rate of all 33 London boroughs and a very high proportion of trips made by sustainable mode – public transport, walking and cycling so the base is there for Islington to continue to lead the way in London.

 *Excluding City of London